Shopify/product-reviews-polaris-example/workshop.md

 }
 ```

-The page component requires a `title` prop, which accepts a `string` to give the page a title.
+The `Page` component requires a `title` prop, which accepts a `string` to give the page a title.
 We've given it the title "Product reviews".

-There are a number of optional props the page component accepts as well.
+There are a number of optional props the `Page` component accepts as well.
 One of those optional props is a list of secondary actions.
 Let's head over to the [style guide](https://polaris.shopify.com/components/structure/page) to find out what the `secondaryActions` prop accepts as a value.

-Add a `secondaryActions` prop to the page component.
+Add a `secondaryActions` prop to the `Page` component.
 Since it it accepts a `SecondaryAction[]`, give it an array with a single object.
 This array will map to a settings button below our page title.
 As you can see in the style guide prop explorer (which opens when you click on the `secondaryActions` prop), secondary action objects can have a lot of different properties.
 We will only give our settings action an icon, content, and url.
 We'll use that gear shaped SVG as the icon property of our secondary action.

 ```jsx
 <Page